Kiruna Tours Arctic Header

 Family roomSmall families or groupsWorks for guests who want to stay together.Limited supply on busy dates.

-Economy optionBudget-conscious travelersLowest practical price level.Simpler setup and shared bathroom expectations.
+Economy optionBudget-conscious travelersLowest practical price level when available.Simpler setup and shared bathroom expectations.

 How Much Does Abisko Guesthouse Cost?

-1 nightGood for stopovers and train-based itineraries.From around 500 SEK/person when availableHikers, late arrivals and short Abisko visits.
+1 nightGood for stopovers and train-based itineraries.Check live room availability and current rate.Hikers, late arrivals and short Abisko visits.

-2 nightsBetter chance for aurora and weather flexibility.Usually room-type dependentMinimum aurora-focused stay.
+2 nightsBetter chance for aurora and weather flexibility.Usually room-type and season dependent.Minimum aurora-focused stay.

 What Facilities Are Included?